danon/behat-assertions/ReadMe.md

 because they output `---Expected`/`+++Actual` diff, that can be presented in multiple lines with IDE support.
 Not sure we're supposed to output multiple lines in `behat`/`behat`?

+### Comparison of value objects

+Currently, `phpunit/phpunit`, `webmozart/assert` and `beberlei/assert` compare the same value objects as different.

+Only `letsdrink/ouzo-goodies` compares two value objects with the same data as the same.